Travel Insurance in Alberta

 Do I need travel insurance if I have credit card travel coverage?

 Sometimes the credit card coverage is enough.
 Often it isn't.
-The most common gaps: short maximum trip lengths (typically 15-21 days, sometimes less for travelers over 65), limits that are too low for serious U.S. medical events, restrictive pre-existing condition language, and exclusions for certain age brackets entirely.
+The most common gaps: short maximum trip lengths (typically 15–21 days, sometimes less for travelers over 65), limits that are too low for serious U.S. medical events, restrictive pre-existing condition language, and exclusions for certain age brackets entirely.
 Read your card's certificate of insurance carefully before relying on it.
-We can help review what your card covers and identify the gaps.
+As independent insurance advisors, we can help review what your card actually covers and identify the gaps.

 What if I have a medical condition?

 Most travelers with managed chronic conditions can still get good travel insurance — the key is matching the policy's stability window to your situation.
-If you've had no changes to your condition or treatment in the policy's stability window (90, 120, 180, or 365 days depending on age and policy), you should generally be covered.
-If you've had recent changes, you'll want a policy with a shorter stability window or specific coverage for your condition.
+If there have been no changes to your condition or treatment during the policy's stability window (90, 120, 180, or 365 days depending on age and policy), you should generally be covered.
+If there have been recent changes, you'll want a policy with a shorter stability window or specific coverage for your condition.
 We help match the policy to the situation.

 What's the difference between a multi-trip and a single-trip plan?

 A single-trip plan covers one specific trip with set departure and return dates.
-A multi-trip annual plan covers any number of trips taken in a 12-month period, with a maximum number of days per trip (typically 4, 8, 17, or 30 days).
-Multi-trip plans are usually cheaper than buying single-trip policies for each individual trip if you travel three or more times per year.
-The trip-length cap is the variable to watch — a 17-day cap doesn't help if you're heading to Asia for three weeks.
+A multi-trip annual plan covers any number of trips taken in a 12-month period, with a maximum per-trip length — typically 4, 8, 17, or 30 days.
+Multi-trip plans are usually cheaper than buying individual policies if you travel three or more times per year.
+The trip-length cap is the variable to watch: a 17-day cap doesn't work if you're heading to Asia for three weeks.

 Are travel insurance premiums tax-deductible?